BaikunLeng/baikunleng.github.io/_pages/Miscellaneous.md

 | [Shenzhen](https://photos.app.goo.gl/5cQSqT4JhbtEz2uc7) | [Injury](https://photos.app.goo.gl/TsL3Mh76mGX9y5aF8) | [Child](https://photos.app.goo.gl/iabyrjJahW7vp31f7) | [Friends](https://photos.app.goo.gl/YeK17bmobkwjWtZFA) |

 ## Aggregator
 Here are some collections of useful open-source resources.
-Hope you will enjoy them.
+Hope you will enjoy them. <br>
 If you would like to add more materials to this part, feel free to reach out to me!

 #### How to prepare for a Ph.D. especially in OR/OM field